ukparliament/ontologies/procedure/maps/meta/design-notes/index.md

 * set out in rulings made by the Speaker

-A diagram showing hierarchies of things informing procedure](https://github.com/ukparliament/ontologies/blob/master/procedure/meta/informing/informing.png), as applying to each House, is linked.
+A diagram showing [hierarchies of things informing procedure](https://github.com/ukparliament/ontologies/blob/master/procedure/meta/informing/informing.png), as applying to each House, is linked.
 Steps happening only in the House of Commons appear in the left hand bubble.
 Steps happening only in the House of Lords appear in the right hand bubble.
 Bicameral steps, such as joint committees, are shown in the intersection between the two bubbles.

 Procedure maps may show steps that happen outside Parliament: for example, the making of an SI by a government minister.
 These steps are shown outside the two bubbles - as is time, in the sense of procedural clocks.